Creating nested animations

-Now create a motion tween for the alien’s other arm.
-Right-click his right arm and choose Create Motion Tween.
+Create a motion tween for the alien’s other arm.
+Select his right arm and choose Create Motion Tween.

-The current layer is converted into a tween layer, and 1 second’s worth of frames are inserted.
+Animate converts the current layer into a tween layer and inserts 1 second’s worth of frames.

 As you did for the left arm, drag the corner transformation handle near the right hand to rotate the arm upward to the alien’s shoulder height.